Florida Marchman Act Requirements: How It Works

 The Hal S. Marchman Alcohol and Other Drug Services Act was passed in 1993.
 Commonly known as the Marchman Act, it was created to help people too lost in their addictions to seek help on their own.
 It allows for emergency cases of intervention for those with substance use disorders who need treatment.
 The Marchman Act allows family members and select others to petition a court to force the evaluation of a loved one.
 If it’s determined the person needs treatment, they can be forced into it against their will.

 While the person may indicate they do not need treatment, the court will make the decision for them.
-Sadly, many people lost in addiction to drugs or alcohol live in such dire straits that they honestly don’t realize how bad off they are.
-The Marchman Act Florida requirements allow for certain family members to usurp the denial the person with the addiction sustains.
+The Florida Marchman Act requirements allow for certain family members to usurp the denial the person with the addiction sustains.
 It considers if the person proves unable to make a decision for themselves to get help.
 Additionally, it takes into consideration if the individual has harmed themselves or others or threatened to do so.
 This act pertains to adults aged 18 and over.

 The assessment should be completed within five days of the filing being approved.
-Facilities will work with those involved regarding insurance and other forms of payment, including sliding scale fees.
+At Tampa Bay Recovery Center, we will work with those involved regarding insurance and other forms of payment, including sliding scale fees.
 If a person is forced into treatment via the Marchman Act, they may stay for up to 60 days.

 Marchman Act Criteria